Peoples’ Convention on Infrastructure Financing

 Peoples Convention on Infrastructure Financing – A response to AIIB (Asian Infrastructure Investment Bank) Annual Meeting is the coming together of various groups working towards just and equitable society threatened by the massive infrastructure push resulting in displacement and dispossession of the marginalized and destruction of natural resources, on which their livelihoods depend.
 There seems to be a consensus among the International Finance Institutions that infrastructure constitutes a primary element for pushing growth.
 The IFIs have been perpetuating the assumption of a huge infrastructural gap in emerging countries.
 Such gaps could only be filled by diluting regulatory mechanisms that govern labour markets, environmental safeguards and land acquisition laws.
 The IFIs perceive such dilutions to improve investment climes and help improve ‘ease of doing business’ rankings.

-Besides institutional and regulatory issues, lack of finance is often viewed as a major reason for slow pace of infrastructure development in most of the developing and Less Developed Countries.
+Besides institutional and regulatory issues, lack of finance is often viewed as a major reason for the slow pace of infrastructure development in most of the developing and Less Developed Countries.

-According to McKinsey, the world needs to invest US $3.3 trillion annually (or about 4% of present annual global GDP of US $84 trillion) in economic infrastructure until 2030.
+According to McKinsey, the world needs to invest the US $3.3 trillion annually (or about 4% of present annual global GDP of US $84 trillion) in economic infrastructure until 2030.
 Asian Development Bank has also estimated an infrastructure gap of about $ 26 trillion over the 15-years from 2016 to 2030, or $1.7 trillion per year.
 It is estimated that India would require an annual infrastructure investment of US $230 billion (INR 14,95,000 crore) every year till 2020.
-This is about 9% of India’s present GDP, and over 50% of the total annual budget expenditure proposed (of about INR 29,20,484 crores) in the Feb.2018 budget !
+This is about 9% of India’s present GDP, and over 50% of the total annual budget expenditure proposed (of about INR 29,20,484 crores) in the Feb.2018 budget!
 Note that while the global infra investment needs are projected at about 4% of global GDP, for India, this is a huge 9% of its GDP.
 Over the last five years, India has been spending about 5% of its GDP on infrastructure.
 These huge estimates are served to propagate the need for Development Finance particularly the private finance for which nations will have to create the investment climate through deregulation and ease of doing business.

-These estimates form the basis of the pitch by International Finance institutions.
+These estimates form the basis of the pitch by International Finance Institutions.
 The new Development Finance Institutions like AIIB point out these infrastructure gaps to drive the point of needing more financing and financial institutions.
 AIIB claims its rationale in terms of focus sectors, modalities of financing for boosting economic activities in the southern countries.
-While the traditional multilateral development banks were led by US, Japan and northern countries, the emergence of AIIB with its headquarters in Beijing is seen as symbolic of the emergence of China as a major economic player in the world in the 21stcentury.
+While the traditional multilateral development banks were led by US, Japan, and northern countries, the emergence of AIIB with its headquarters in Beijing is seen as symbolic of the emergence of China as a major economic player in the world in the 21stcentury.

 The new institution, AIIB, as opposed to traditional development finance agencies does not have well framed policies for lending particularly on the environment and social safeguards fronts.
-Many of these safeguards got ingrained in the earlier agencies based on struggles from the ground including that of dam affected, displacement affected communities.
+Many of these safeguards got ingrained in the earlier agencies based on struggles from the ground including that of dam-affected, displacement affected communities.
 With the emergence of AIIB, we are also witnessing a race to the bottom when the seemingly progressive policies which are based on universal frameworks are being overturned for country-based systems which absolve financial institutions from the responsibility of the destruction they are funding.
 AIIB, for instance, started their lending without developing their key policies in place and adopting the policies of the financial institutions they co-finance with (either World Bank or Asian Development Bank).

 AIIB 3rdAnnual Governors Meeting, June 25-26 Mumbai